-Autobiography I started out studying Chemistry with Pharmacology (BSc) at the University of Leeds and then worked for AstraZeneca Plc specialising in drug metabolism.
+Autobiography: I started out studying Chemistry with Pharmacology (BSc) at the University of Leeds and then worked for AstraZeneca Plc specialising in drug metabolism.
 After eight great years in the lab, I found new passion elsewhere and left pharma to study Conservation Science (MSc) at Imperial College London.
 This led me to my current PhD in ConFooBio.

-Research interests My research is focussed on studying the way people in conservation conflicts make decisions.
+Research interests: My research is focused on studying the way people in conservation conflicts make decisions.
 I work on the islands around Scotland where conflict has arisen due to the large numbers of wild geese damaging crops.
 I investigate the interactions within and between the different parties involved in the conflict, using ideas from game theory to find out when, how and why individuals cooperate.
 The ultimate aim is to find practical ways to help people work together even when the uncertainties of nature, economics and politics abound.
 Also as a committee member of the BES Scottish Policy Group, I am also involved in building relationships between people in Scotland working in academia, NGOs and government.

 Start Date: 1st October 2014